This post contains affiliate links for products I genuinely recommend, which means I earn a small commission at no cost to you.

 Store leftover fresh parsley pesto in a jar or airtight container in your fridge for up to a week.
 If you don't use it all up, not to worry, because pesto is super easy to freeze!

 You can freeze your pesto for up to three months in small mason jars, or even in ice cube trays.
 After the pesto is completely frozen into cubes, simply transfer them to an airtight reusable zip-top bag or storage container.
-Whenever you need pesto, simply thaw just the amount you need!
+Whenever you need pesto, thaw out as many cubes as you need!

 Parsley Pesto Serving Ideas